elinkthings/BodyFatScaleSDKDemoAndroid/README.md

 - Which units does the Bluetooth protocol support?
 1. Units only support up to 4 types (kg, lb, st, kg), please refer to the factory settings of the scale for specific units supported.

--Can't scan the Bluetooth device?
+- Can't scan the Bluetooth device?
 1. Check whether the permissions of the App are normal.
 The 6.0 and above systems must locate the permissions and need to manually obtain the permissions
 2. Check whether the location service of the mobile phone is turned on, some mobile phones may need to turn on the GPS
 3. Unplug the battery and restart the scale